rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 docker-compose down
 ```

-The helper function takes the exit code of the previously executed command and the name of
+The helper function takes the exit code of the previously executed command (in this case,
-the test to add to *failed_tests* when the code is nonzero.
-Below the function invocation,
+the API-tests command) and the name of the test to append to *failed_tests* if the code
-the final command simply stops and removes all running containers.
+is nonzero.
+Below the function call, the final command simply stops and removes all
+running containers.

 Finally, add an *if/else* statement to choose the exit code for our script and to output
 the results of the tests.

 ```
 if [[ -n ${failed_tests} ]]; then
   echo "TESTS FAILED: ${failed_tests}"